vsivsi/meteor-job-collection/README.md

       }
    );

-   // Set some proerties of the job and then submit it job.priority('normal')
+   // Set some properties of the job and then submit it job.priority('normal')
       .retry({ retries: 5,
                wait: 15*60*1000 })  // 15 minutes between attempts